Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 To understand how incumbency status can affect election predictions, it is necessary first to understand the relationship between a candidate's incumbency status and two-party popular vote share.
 The boxplots above display historical trends for such, stratifying candidates based on their incumbency status and displaying each set of candidates' two-party popular vote shares from 1948 to 2016.
 Some of the major takeaways include:

-* **Higher vote share for incumbents.** The boxplots indicate that an incumbent candidate's two-party vote share has historically been higher than a non-incumbent candidates' two-party popular vote share.
+* **Higher vote share for incumbents.** The boxplots indicate that an incumbent candidate's two-party vote share has historically been higher than a non-incumbent candidate's two-party popular vote share.
 This is evident given the greater median two-party vote share for incumbent candidates relative to non-incumbent candidates, which fits in with the commonly held notion that incumbents perform better than non-incumbents.

 * **Greater spread for incumbets.** The graphic also illustrates a greater spread of two-party vote share figures for incumbent candidates than non-incumbent candidates.
 In other words, while the middle 50% of popular vote shares fall between 48.24% and 58.10% for incumbent candidates, the middle 50% of popular vote shares for non-incumbent candidates only falls between 46.21% and 51.14%.